albert-gee/old-macdonald/Writerside/topics/Thread-Border-Router.md

 idf.py menuconfig
 ```

-The auto start mode is disabled by default, if you want the device connects to the configured Wi-Fi and form Thread
+> The auto start mode is disabled by default, if you want the device connects to the configured Wi-Fi and form Thread
-network automatically, and then act as the border router, you need to enable the menuconfig ESP Thread Border Router
+> network automatically, and then act as the border router, you need to enable the menuconfig ESP Thread Border Router
-Example -> Enable the automatic start mode in Thread Border.
+> Example -> Enable the automatic start mode in Thread Border.
+> <br/>

-When automatic start mode is enabled, the Thread dataset, Wi-Fi SSID and password must be set in menuconfig.
+> When automatic start mode is enabled, the Thread dataset, Wi-Fi SSID and password must be set in menuconfig.
 The
-corresponding options are Component config -> OpenThread -> Thread Operational Dataset, Example Connection
+> corresponding options are Component config -> OpenThread -> Thread Operational Dataset, Example Connection
-Configuration -> WiFi SSID and Example Connection Configuration -> WiFi Password.
+> Configuration -> WiFi SSID and Example Connection Configuration -> WiFi Password.
+> <br/>

-Note that in this mode, the device will first attempt to use the Wi-Fi SSID and password stored in NVS.
+> Note that in this mode, the device will first attempt to use the Wi-Fi SSID and password stored in NVS.
 If no Wi-Fi
-information is stored, it will then use the EXAMPLE_WIFI_SSID and EXAMPLE_WIFI_PASSWORD from menuconfig.
+> information is stored, it will then use the EXAMPLE_WIFI_SSID and EXAMPLE_WIFI_PASSWORD from menuconfig.
+{style="info"}

+> In order to enable Web GUI, you need to enable the menuconfig ESP Thread Border Router Example -> Enable the web
+> server in Thread Border Router
+{style="info"}

 ### Step 4: Connect the ESP Thread Border Router Board